ZenIDTeam/ZenID-android-sample/README.md

 #### 1.22.0 -> 1.23.0
 - Copy and paste libraries
 - Update library `net.sf.scuba:scuba-sc-android` to version `0.0.23` and library `org.jmrtd:jmrtd` to version `0.7.21`
+- If you want to use updated version of CameraView library, follow these steps:
-- Add URL and credentials to updated CameraView maven repository to your project level gradle file:
+  Add URL and credentials to updated CameraView maven repository to your project level gradle file:

   ```
   maven {